-At June 30, 2015, we did not have sufficient cash and cash equivalents to enable us to fund our planned operations over the next twelve months, including expected cash expenditures of approximately \$6.0 million.
-We believe that our participation in potential strategic collaborations, including potential transactions involving AV-101 such as our February 2015 CRADA with the NIH for an NIH-funded and sponsored Phase 2 study of AV-101 in MDD, may provide resources to support a portion of our future cash needs and working capital requirements, however, no assurances can be provided.
-When and as necessary, we have and will continue to seek to raise sufficient financing through issuance and sale of our securities, which may include both debt and equity securities, research and development collaborations, technology and drug candidate license fees, and government grant awards and collaboration revenues.
-Our future development of AV-101 as a treatment for MDD and other conditions; our stem cell technology platform, including drug rescue and cell therapy research and development efforts and the success of such programs, our ability to obtain government grant awards and our ability to enter into strategic collaborations with institutions on terms acceptable to us.
-To further advance the clinical development of AV-101 and potential drug rescue and regenerative medicine applications of our stem cell technology, as well as support our operating activities, we plan to continue to carefully manage our routine operating costs, including salaries and benefits, regulatory consulting, contract research and development, legal, accounting, public company compliance and other professional services and working capital costs.
+At September 30, 2015, we did not have sufficient cash and cash equivalents to enable us to fund our planned operations over the next twelve months, including expected cash expenditures of approximately \$6.0 million.
+However, as described in greater detail in Note 8, Capital Stock, on August 3, 2015, we entered into an agreement with Platinum pursuant to which Platinum agreed to purchase an additional \$3.0 million of our Series B Preferred and Series B Warrants between August 15, 2015 and October 15, 2015 (August 2015 Platinum Agreement).
+At September 30, 2015, Platinum had purchased an additional \$500,000 of Series B Preferred and Series B Warrants under the August 2015 Platinum Agreement.
+We believe that the August 2015 Platinum Agreement and our participation in potential strategic collaborations, including potential transactions involving AV-101 such as our February 2015 CRADA with the NIMH providing for a Phase 2A study of AV-101 in treatment-resistant MDD patients funded by the NIH, may provide resources to support a portion of our future cash needs and working capital requirements, however, no assurances can be provided.
+When and as necessary, we have and will continue to seek to raise sufficient financing through conversion, exchange, issuance, and sale of our securities, which may include both debt and equity securities.
+We may also seek research and development collaborations that could generate revenue, as well as government grant awards.
+Our future working capital requirements will depend on many factors, including, without limitation, the scope and nature of strategic opportunities related to our success and the success of certain other companies in clinical trials, including our development of AV-101 as a treatment for MDD and other CNS conditions, our stem cell technology platform, including drug rescue and exploratory research and development efforts related to regenerative medicine, and the success of such programs, the availability of, and our ability to obtain, government grant awards and our ability to enter into strategic collaborations on terms acceptable to us.
+To further advance the clinical development of AV-101 and potential drug rescue and regenerative medicine applications of our stem cell technology platform, as well as support our operating activities, we plan to continue to carefully manage our routine operating costs, including salaries and benefits, and costs relating to regulatory consulting, contract research and development, investor relations and corporate development, legal, accounting, public company compliance and other professional services and working capital costs.